opennetworkinglab/aether-docs/developer/roc-api.rst

 `Connectivity-Service` specifies the URL of an SD-Core control plane.

 * `core-5g-endpoint`.
 Endpoint of a `config4g` or `config5g` core.
+* `acc-prometheus-url`.
+Prometheus endpoint where metrics may be queried regarding this connectivity service.

 IP-Domain
 ~~~~~~~~~